Skip to main content Skip to navigation

 Warwick Economics Lecture with Hayley Mulenda

-The Department of Economics is delighted to welcome Hayley Mulenda, multi-award winning international speaker, as our next Warwick Economics Lecture speaker for the 2022/23 academic year.
+The Department of Economics is delighted to welcome Hayley Mulenda, multi-award winning International Speaker, author and change-agent to speak at our next Warwick Economics Lecture

 About the Talk

-Hayley will share her mental health story as well as tools on how to sustain a healthy mental well-being.
+Hayley will be sharing her mental health story, as well as tools on how to sustain a healthy mental well-being.
 She will also advise on how to create a healthy environment where people can be open about their well-being.

 About the Speaker

 After nearly committing suicide at the age of 18, Hayley realised how mental health issues are increasingly affecting millennials and she was passionate to do something about it.
-Hayley has spoken to over 40,000 people sharing her story, life lessons and strategies on well-being, inclusion and resilience.
+Hayley Mulenda has now spoken to over 40,000 people sharing her story, life lessons, and strategies on well-being, inclusion and resilience.

-Hayley has spoken at some of the largest gender diversity conferences in Europe, the Houses of Parliament, Wembley Arena and to a number of top international schools in East Africa.
-She has worked with senior leaders at Microsoft as well as executive leaders at Unilever, and also sits on the board of Wagamama where she advises on their diversity and sustainability policies.
-Her insight has helped different senior leaders with developing strategies on how to cultivate an environment that focuses on inclusion and healthy well-being for young talent.
+Hayley has spoken at some of the Largest Gender Diversity Conferences in Europe, The Houses of Parliament, Wembley Arena and some of the top international schools in East Africa She has worked with some of the senior leaders of Microsoft in Redmond as well as the executive leaders of Unilever, including the CEO.
+Hayley's insight has helped different senior leaders with strategy on how to cultivate an environment that focuses on inclusion and healthy well-being for young talent.

 She is a voice to the voiceless and hope to the hopeless.